Michael Wolfe Founder Coaching

 Let's Build a Great Startup

-I am a Startup Coach based in San Francisco, CA. I have spent my 35-year career founding five startups and helping other founders.
-I love the startup world, want more startups to be founded, and I want more of those to succeed.I focus on helping technical founders who are learning how to be a CEO or CTO.
-My ideal profile is a startup that has reached some level of product/market fit but now has to build a great company to make the most of the opportunity.
+I am a Startup Coach based in San Francisco.
+I have spent my 35-year career founding five startups and helping other founders.
+I love the startup world, want more founders to start companies, and I want more of them to succeed.I focus on helping technical founders who are learning to be a CEO or CTO.
+My ideal client is a startup that has started to reach product/market fit but now has to build a great company to make the most of the opportunity.
+We work on things like:• Maintaining the personal motivation, health, and energy needed to handle the hard work and difficult times that all founders face.

 My Story